Welcome to Tormek

 Store Properly

 Always wipe your axe after use and store it in a clean, dry place.
 Avoid environments that are too dry or warm, as they can cause the wooden handle to contract.
-Also, do not store the axe in wet environments as it risks rusting.
+Also, do not store the axe in moist environments as it risks rusting.

 Use Oil to Prevent Rust

-Sharp Regularly
+Sharpen Regularly

 Sharpening a convex edge